houby-studio/lazy-admin/admx/README.md

 # Policy object

-To simplify deployment in corporate environment, you can simply silently deploy application and take advantage of our ADM and AMDX templates to take care of settings for application.
+To simplify deployment in corporate environment, you can silently deploy application and take advantage of our ADM and AMDX templates to take care of settings for application.

 # How to deploy ADM template